Meeshbhoombah/apcs/algorithmic_analysis.md

 - Roadwork
 - Time of Day

-did not factor in the time of day.
+Since neither of you specified a constraint on the timeframe, it is likely that she did not factor in the time of day.
 Furthermore, it would be impossible for her to communicate, let alone know, every combination of how long a path may take at a given time of day.